Green Open Spaces

 Deptford Park is loved by locals and visitors, but the jewel in the crown has to be nearby Greenwich park, which is easy to get to from Deptford along designated cycle routes.
 Or hop on a train and be there in two minutes.

 At just nine acres, this park may be small but it’s an urban oasis with lots to offer and is enjoyed by the whole community.
 Formerly known as Ravensbourne Park, the Ravensbourne river runs through it and there’s a nature reserve, small lake, and plenty of picnic spots to enjoy with friends on sunny days.
 While you’re there, look out for the faded Banksy mural.

 As one of the biggest and oldest parks in the area, it’s the perfect spot for a weekend walk or gentle run and it’s just a stone’s throw from The Timberyard.
 If you’re feeling more energetic, there’s a football pitch you can use, or just have a moment to yourself in the great outdoors.

 Creekside Discovery Centre, Deptford

 If you want to get your hands dirty and learn about the wildlife that lives in and around Deptford, head down to the Creekside Discovery Centre.
-With direct access to sludgy Deptford Creek, you can wade through the creek at low tide when almost a kilometre of riverbed is exposed, and get up close and personal with the wide variety of wildlife that call it home, including shrimps, crabs, fish, birds and many species of wildflower.
+With direct access to sludgy Deptford Creek, you can wade through at low tide when almost a kilometre of riverbed is exposed, and get up close and personal with the wildlife that call it home, including shrimps, crabs, fish, birds and many species of wildflower.

 14 Creekside SE8 4SA